oracle/node-oracledb/doc/api.md

 - The `val` attribute may be a constant or a JavaScript variable.

-- If `type` is omitted, it is inferred from the bind data value.
-If `type` is set, it can be `oracledb.STRING`, `oracledb.NUMBER`, `oracledb.DATE` or `oracledb.BUFFER` matching the standard Node.js type of the data being passed into the database.
+- If `type` is omitted, it is derived from the bind data value.
+If it is set, it can be one of the values in the [`type`](#executebindparamtype) table.
+  Typically `type` is one of `oracledb.STRING`, `oracledb.NUMBER`, `oracledb.DATE` or `oracledb.BUFFER` matching the standard Node.js type of the data being passed into the database.
 Use a bind type of `oracledb.BLOB` or `oracledb.CLOB` to pass in [Lob](#lobclass) instances.
-The type `oracledb.BUFFER` can bind a Node.js Buffer to an Oracle Database RAW, LONG RAW or BLOB type.
 For binding Oracle Database objects, it can also be the name of an Oracle Database object or collection, or a [DbObject Class](#dbobjectclass) type.

 Since `dir` and `type` have defaults, these attributes are sometimes omitted for IN binds.
 Binds can be like: